mr-brobot/llama/README.md

-# llama.rs
+# Llama 2

-Llama 2 implementation w/ Rust &amp; HF Candle
+Llama 2 implementation in Rust using HF Candle